Domain Persistence AdminSDHolder

 - Explore System > AdminSDHolder > Properties

-- Add user to whom you want to give Full Permission.
+Add the user to whom you want to give Full Permission.
 Here I have chosen user: “Yashika”

-As we mention background process runs, by default, every sixty (60) minutes but default frequency for running Security Descriptor Propagator process could be changed by creating a REG_DWORD registry entry and setting the new frequency value.
+As we mentioned, the background process typically runs every sixty (60) minutes by default.
+However, you can change the default frequency for the Security Descriptor Propagator process.
+You can do this by creating a REG_DWORD registry entry and then setting the new frequency value.

 REG ADD HKLM\SYSTEM\CurrentControlSet\Services\NTDS\Parameters /V AdminSDProtectFrequency /T REG_DWORD /F /D 300